aiger2569/Leetcode_Practice-problems/README.md

-# Leetcode_JavaScript
+# Leetcode_Practive-problems
-This Repositiries will have the solution of Leetcode AND JavaScript problems and code
+This Repositiries will have the solution of Leetcode AND Programming problems and code